jsalonen/swarmist/README.md

 # Swarmist

-Experimental GUI and tools for Docker Swarm Mode
+Simple GUI for Docker Swarm Mode

 ## How to Run